 Let’s be real, it can be hard to feel good about having fun with food: our choices, when and if to eat, what to eat.
 Period.
 With a culture that glorifies dieting and thinness, thinking of food as a pleasurable experience can be tricky.

 With that being said, it is possible to start having fun with food again.
 Let’s dive in with six ways to start this process.

-Brainstorm flavors, cuisines, textures - make a list!
+3. Brainstorm new flavors, cuisines, textures - make a list!

 Examining your relationship with food can be difficult - especially living in our diet culture.
 It’s hard to work through and try to let go of some of the food rules that have potentially provided comfort to you over the years.
 Remember, you are not doing anything wrong by enjoying food - as much as diet culture tells us otherwise.
 Getting pleasure and enjoyment from food is natural and can be a fun experience!
 Food is not the enemy - expectations around what and how we “should” be eating is.
 You have full permission to enjoy all foods!

 In summary - food can be fun!
 But we understand that it is a lot easier said than done, especially when you may have diet culture breathing down your neck.